Are you a sunset-chaser?

 There’s no shortage of beautiful sunsets at Grundy Lake.
 Take a canoe or kayak adventure to one of the many lakes, and watch as the sun sets over still water.

 Can’t get enough of this photo?
-It’s going to be our free Digital Download in July.
+It’s available as a Digital Download!
 Decorate your device with this beauty, and feel the zen of a northern sunset wherever you go!